misiektoja/instagram_monitor/docs/index.md

 Docker run

-On macOS or Windows with Docker Desktop:
+On macOS shells or Windows PowerShell with a Docker-compatible runtime that provides the `docker` CLI:

 ```sh
 docker pull misiektoja/instagram-monitor:latest